 Please look at this face.
 He is a terrified, emotional individual who doesn’t want to die.
 Could you slaughter him yourself?
 Of course not.
 That’s not who you are.
 That’s why you immediately felt compassion when you saw his face.

 So then, how do you avoid accepting responsibility for his suffering and slaughter when you eat bacon?
 How do you shut off your compassion for a momentary taste sensation?
-Is that who you really are?

 You know that pigs, cows, turkeys, and chickens are fundamentally no different from dogs, cats, parrots, and horses.
 All of these animals have intrinsic value, seek attention and affection, form bonds with friends, care about their babies, feel emotions, can experience pain, and want to live.